GetResponse Alternatives

 Try Brevo

-Brevo prices on emails sent, not subscribers held, and bundles SMS, a transactional API, and a working CRM.
-If your stack includes a separate SMS provider or a transactional email tool like Postmark or Sendgrid, Brevo can collapse those bills into one.
-Strong fit when your email list is large but your send cadence is moderate.
+The upside: If your stack includes a separate SMS provider or a transactional email tool like Postmark or Sendgrid, Brevo can collapse those bills into one at $9/mo entry.
+Strong fit when your list is large but send cadence is moderate.
+EU-based with GDPR-friendly defaults; the 300 sends/day free tier across unlimited subscribers beats any contact-based free plan for low-frequency senders.

 Strengths

-• +Per send pricing, generous on idle lists
+• +Per-send pricing; generous on idle lists

 • +SMS and transactional email API included